PatriciaCaa/Origin_Duplication_and_diversification_of_Opsins_in_Vertebrates/README.md

-# Origin, Duplication, and diversification of Opsins in Vertebrates
+# 🧬 Origin, Duplication, and Diversification of Opsins in Vertebrates

-## Overview
+## 📖 Overview

 **This project was my final year dissertation project as part of my MSc Bioinformatics course.**